Hardik-jain20/Namaste-React/Readme.md

 - useEffect() -
 - useRouteError - Maintains better Error handling.
 - useContext - Helps us to excess data globally.
 [Uses CreateContext. useContext.Provider, useContext.Consumer]
+- useSelector() - For subscribing the react component to the rtk store
+- useDispatch() - for enabling dispatch to an action

 # Corsproxy.io